Arnautovich/ToolboxLab/README.md

 ```

 ## Requirements
+To use the safety-datasheet function, poppler should be installed according to the documentation found on their [website](https://pdf2image.readthedocs.io/en/latest/installation.html).
+For macOS users, it is also necessary to download [Homebrew](https://brew.sh) to install Poppler.

 When installing the Toolbox package, the necessary dependencies should be installed automatically.
 However, if the dependencies are not installed as expected, please ensure you manually install the following packages by executing the corresponding commands:
 ```
 pip install matplotlib